livingtongues/living-dictionaries/packages/ids-import/README.md

-# Apps-script code for IDS Project
+# Apps-script code for [Intercontinental Dictionary Series](https://ids.clld.org/) Project

 ## Description
 This script automates data import from the previously exported IDS tsv files to our batch import sheets.